Second man charged with murder of Tyshaun Delts in April - NewsBreak

 COLUMBUS COUNTY, NC (WWAY) — The Columbus County Sheriff’s Office posted a happy update to a story thousands of miles in the making.
 Earlier this week the Sheriff’s Office posted about a Nebraska dog named Gus who had been stolen from his Nebraska home and found in Columbus County.

+WALLACE, NC (WWAY) — A body was spotted earlier today by a driver heading down Highway 117 South in Wallace.
+The Duplin County Sheriff’s Office responded to the scene.
+Police have identified the body as 61-year-old Sydney Louis Miller from Brunswick County.
+Miller’s body has been sent to...

+1 dead after North Myrtle Beach lifeguards perform CPR after ocean rescue

 NORTH MYRTLE BEACH, S.C.
-(WMBF) - A woman died following an ocean rescue in North Myrtle Beach Wednesday.
-According to a North Myrtle Beach city spokesperson, at approximately 6:10 p.m. rescue crews reported an ocean rescue at 15th Avenue North and Ocean Boulevard to police.
-Responding North Myrtle Beach police...
+(WBTW) — One person is dead following an ocean rescue Wednesday evening in North Myrtle Beach, according to a city spokesperson.
+A 75-year-old woman was taken to a hospital and pronounced dead after crews were called at 6:10 p.m. to 15th Avenue North and Ocean Boulevard.
+When they arrived, crews found […]

 Comments / 0